annasalatas/pdsnd_github/README.md

 Datetime

 ### Credits
-This project was completed under Udacity's Nanodegree - Programming for Data Science.
+This project was completed under Udacity's Nanodegree - Programming for Data Science with Python